Wubuntu88/CarND-Traffic-Sign-Classifier-Project/writeup_submission.md

 The pixel values range from 0 to 255.
 In this normalization, the new range is \[-1, 1).
 The reason for this normalization is for the algorithm having an easier time dealing with the data.
 Because the range is smaller, the floating point values can have better precision.
 Because all of the images have the same range of values, normalization is not as beneficial as when the variable are of different ranges.
 I also tried a normalization where the new range would be \[0, 1), but that did not seem to give any better results, so I stuck with a range of \[-1, 1).
 I did not turn the image to greyscale.
-The reason is that I thought There would be too much data loss, because the colors in traffic signs are important.
+The reason is that I thought there would be too much data loss, because the colors in traffic signs are important.
 However, I did not try greyscale so I do not know if this is the case.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.